TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

    sudo apt install libqt5websockets5-dev sudo apt install libqt5serialport5

-If desired, create Raspberry Pi menu items under `Programming` using the `Preferences/Main Menu Editor`.
+If desired, create Raspberry Pi menu items under ``Programming`` using the ``Preferences/Main Menu Editor``.

 Script Folders
 --------------

-During installation or first running KookaSuite, the ``Kookaberry Scripts\`` folder will be created in the location specified during the installation process.
+During installation or first running KookaSuite, the ``Kookaberry Scripts\`` folder will be created in the location specified during the installation process or on MacOS and Raspbian in the user's home folder.

 If the ``Kookaberry Scripts\`` folder already existed it will not be altered.

 .. figure:: images/win-install-folders.png
    :width: 500